RoryLetteney/rsl-js-footer/README.md

 ## RSL JS Footer

+This package creates a footer at the bottom of the webpage that automatically updates the copyright year.

->This should be used in the following manner
+>This should be used in the following manner:

 ```
 npm install --save rsl-js-footer